 If you have oily skin, or if your skin is glowing and really healthy, you might not need to use a moisturiser and you might be okay just by applying a face serum.
 Always listen to your skin!

 As a general rule, yes.
-There are some ingredients such as Vitamin C and SPF that are more suitable to use during the day, as they help protecting the skin from external factors such as UV rays, pollution etc. Other ingredients such as retinol and AHAs/BHAs should only be applied at night before going to bed, as they either can make your skin more sensitive to sun light or they just work better during the night, helping the natural skin renewing process.
+There are some ingredients such as Vitamin C and SPF that are more suitable to use during the day, as they help protect the skin from external factors such as UV rays, pollution etc. Other ingredients such as retinol and AHAs/BHAs should only be applied at night before going to bed, as they either can make your skin more sensitive to sunlight or they just work better during the night, helping the natural skin renewing process.